sheabunge/storyman/README.md

 ## `story config set PROP VALUE`

-set a new value for a configuration property
+Set a new value for a configuration property.

 ```
 USAGE
   $ story config set PROP VALUE

 DESCRIPTION
-  set a new value for a configuration property
+  Set a new value for a configuration property.

 ALIASES
   $ story config s